Last Updated: May 22nd, 2020 at 3:15 pm

 Florida is one of twelve states that have this requirement.
 However, Florida has an expectation of privacy provision that courts have ruled does not apply to on-duty police officers who are engaged in police work in view of the general public.
-This means it is legal to openly record on-duty officers.
+Does this mean it is a felony to record police?
+No. This means it is legal to openly record on-duty officers.

 What Is the Florida Wiretapping Law?

 According to Florida statute 934.03, it is a felony to make an audio recording of someone without their knowledge and consent.
 This is Florida's wiretapping law.
 It covers intercepting or recording a "wire, oral, or electronic communication" unless all parties involved in the communication consent.

 However, Florida statute 924.02(2) allows a person to record public events where the person or persons being recorded do not have a reasonable expectation of privacy.
 In addition, Federal courts and Florida State courts ruled time and again that on-duty police officers doing their job in public do not have a reasonable expectation of privacy.

 If you are looking for clarity, you are out of luck.
 Police officers have a statute that seems to justify a felony arrest.
 Yet, it can be argued that this lets you record an on-duty police officer in public, as long as you are not obstructing them in any way since the officer should not expect his actions to be private.

 Is It Legal to Record Police during a Traffic Stop?

 The right to record on-duty police officers is protected under the First Amendment in situations where the officers have no expectation of privacy and you are not interfering with their work in any way.